Augustin History, Family Crest & Coats of Arms

 The surname Augustin was first found in Silesia, where the name is considered to have made an early contribution to the feudal society which became the backbone of early development in Europe.
 The name became prominent in local affairs and branched into many houses which played important roles in the savage tribal and national conflicts, each group seeking power and status in an ever-changing territorial profile.
 The actual origin of the name as it was used in Germany is St. Augustine (354-430,) one of the founders of the Christian church, and it is not surprising that many pious Germans baptized their children with his name; its many variations soon took on the character of a family name as well.

-Important Dates for the Augustin family
+Early History of the Augustin family

 This web page shows only a small excerpt of our Augustin research.
 Another 102 words (7 lines of text) covering the years 1490, 1643, 1685 and 1497 are included under the topic Early Augustin History in all our PDF Extended History products and printed products wherever possible.